deobald/vipassana-for-hackers.org/index.md

 # Welcome!

-"Vipassana for Hackers" is intended to provide a secular, scientifically-minded audience with practical meditation literature.
+_Vipassana for Hackers_ is intended to provide a secular, scientifically-minded audience with practical meditation literature.
 This literature is organized into papers, published as printable PDF and e-reader-friendly EPUB.
 The first of these papers discusses the internal mechanics of Vipassana meditation.
 The second paper takes a purely biological perspective and discusses the effect of Vipassana on the brain.

+Future research for _Vipassana for Hackers_ comes from its sister endeavour, [_The Ātāpī Atari Project_](https://www.atapi.org/).
+All material produced for _Vipassana for Hackers_ is freely available under open licenses. _The Ātāpī Atari Project_ is financed by sponsorships and its quarterly whitepapers are only available to sponsors.

 <br/>
 <br/>